snigdhap2301/Skin-Cancer-Prediction/README.md

 pip install tensorflow==2.12.0
 ```

-Make sure to replace `pip install` with `pip3 install` if you're using Python 3.x.
+Make sure to replace `pip install` with `pip3 install` if you're using Python 3. x.

 ### Base Paper

-The inspiration for our project and the base paper we referred to was "Skin Cancer Prediction Using Deep Learning Techniques".
+The inspiration for our project and the base paper we referred to as "Skin Cancer Prediction Using Deep Learning Techniques".
 You can find the paper [here](https://ieeexplore.ieee.org/abstract/document/10126035/authors#authors).